u-root/u-bmc/README.md

    * Support SSH CA-signed certificates to avoid having to upload a bunch of certs
  * USB device emulation
    * Must have: USB storage from image
-   * Must have: USB ethernet to host, replaces KCS IPMI interface.
+   * Cool to have: USB ethernet to host, replaces KCS IPMI interface.
    * Cool to have: USB graphics card + mouse + keyboard for KVM

 # Usage